Leody Taveras Player Props: Rangers vs. Astros

-The Texas Rangers and Leody Taveras (.378 slugging percentage over his past 10 games, including one homer), battle starter Hunter Brown and the Houston Astros at Globe Life Field, Saturday at 4:05 PM ET.
+Leody Taveras -- with an on-base percentage of .263 in his past 10 games, 82 points lower than his season-long percentage -- will be in action for the Texas Rangers versus the Houston Astros, with Shawn Dubin on the mound, on July 2 at 2:35 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Astros.
+In his last game, he racked up two hits (going 2-for-4) against the Astros.

 Leody Taveras Game Info & Props vs. the Astros